alex-avila/avila-tile-2/src/pages/index.md

         I would heartily recommend their services.
 If you want to get it right, using modern methods, I would use them in a heartbeat.
+    - author: Tammi M.
+      quote: >-
+        I really wish I could have picked more than 3 items to rate Avila tile on.
+I would give Christian and his team 10 stars!!
+I was my own general contractor on my bathroom remodel, and I'm no expert, so it was all very stressful.
+Christian, and his dad Carlos and also Jeorge and Oli were all amazing.

+        I could tell from the very first time he came out to give me a bid that he was the guy I wanted to work with.
+He was super knowledgeable but completely listened to what I wanted and did whatever it took to make what I wanted happen.
+I had others give me bids, but they wanted to do what was easier then to actually do what I wanted.
+Working with different plumbers and electrician and cabinet people, Christian worked around my schedule which was kind of up in the air half the time.
+He did such an amazing beautiful job on my master bathroom and also on the tile work I had done in two other bathrooms.

+        Not only did they do all the beautiful tile work but they also did all of the demo and rebuilt my tub deck for my new drop in tub.

+        Apparently that's not something they do very often but they worked very hard and made it perfect.
+When they were all finished and the glass people came to measure for my glass shower doors they were impressed at how perfect and square everything was.
+Unfortunately due to a loss in my family I had to be out of town for much of the work and I completely trusted Christian and everyone working with him to be in my home when I was not there.
+That's a really big deal to be able to trust people in your home.
+Another thing is that my shower floor is Penny tile and I had seen so many pictures online where people installed it wrong and it looked so silly.
+I picked a grout color very close to my penny tile just in case, now I wish I had picked a more contrasting grout because he did an absolute perfect job.
+Now that I have taken several showers in that shower it's amazing how perfect he angled everything and it all flows right to the drain.
+He completely built the shower floor and also the niches in the shower next to the tub.
+I can't tell you how impressed I am with the job that he did!
+Well I am trying to tell you I am super darn impressed!!
+Now to the money, his bid came in lower than other bids yet he did a job that I think is probably worth way more than he actually charged!
+I would recommend Christian with Avila tile to anyone and everyone!!!
+I won't hesitate to use him for any other tile job I have!
+Selfishly I did not want to write a review until my bathroom was complete so he wouldn't get too busy
 ---